hoangnguyen1247/oauth2-server-ts/README.md

 [Documentation](https://oauth2-server.readthedocs.io) is hosted on Read the Docs.

-## Examples
+## Usage

-Most users should refer to our [Express](https://github.com/oauthjs/express-oauth-server/tree/master/examples) or [Koa](https://github.com/oauthjs/koa-oauth-server/tree/master/examples) examples.
+Most users should refer to our [Express](https://github.com/hoangnguyen1247/oauth2-server-ts-express) examples.

-Examples for v3 are yet to be made.

 ## Tests